Remote’s guide to employing in Poland.

 In Poland, the minimum wage is 2,600 PLN ($677) per month.

 We can help you get a new employee started in Poland fast.
-The minimum onboarding time we need is only 72 hours.
-Onboarding not complete until medical certificate received (must be before start date).
+The minimum onboarding time we need is only 14 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.